 While blogging can work wonders both for B2B and B2C companies, we want to look at how business blogging is particularly effective for the B2B industry.

-First of all, it's important for B2B companies to establish thought leadership, whatever industry it may be.
-Save from some already established brands, blogging is one of the most effective ways for the small players and newcomers to build up their online presence and authority.
+First of all, B2B companies need to establish thought leadership, whatever industry they may be in.
+Save from some already established brands, blogging is one of the most effective ways for small players and newcomers to build their online presence and authority.

 Here are some quick statistics on B2B marketing trends:

 Given that the majority of B2B marketers are putting their best foot forward this year, how does a B2B company set up its business blog for success?

 1. Set the right goals and build your content strategy around them

 Goal setting is one of the crucial first steps that are often overlooked.
-Many would just jump to content creation without a clearly defined set of goals and strategy.
-Don’t let your effort go to waste by wild guessing on what to post or how to layout your blog.
+Many would jump to content creation without a clearly defined set of goals and strategies.
+Don’t let your efforts go to waste by wild guessing on what to post or how to layout your blog.
 Make your goals evident in your blog’s content.

 Here are some of the usual big picture goals in coming up with a blog strategy for B2B:

 B2B companies offering unique products or highly technical services would want to become an authority in topics relevant to their niche or expertise.
-Being a Thought Leader means you're able to provide answers to questions in your target audience's minds.
-By answering their questions, especially the ones with higher levels of difficulty, you're able to build authority in that particular industry, therefore making your target market trust you enough to do business with you.
+Being a thought leader means you're able to provide answers to questions in your target audience's minds.
+By answering their questions, especially the ones with higher levels of difficulty, you can build authority in that particular industry, therefore making your target market trust you enough to do business with you.

-When I think of "Brand Awareness" in relation to B2B blogging, the following brands immediately come to mind: Hubspot, Buffer, Copyblogger.
-They publish blogs that are amazing resource for highly technical topics when their main product, in fact, is software.
+When I think of "brand awareness" in relation to B2B blogging, the following brands immediately come to mind: Hubspot, Buffer, Copyblogger.
+They publish blogs that are an amazing resource for highly technical topics when their main product is software.
 They have become household names when it comes to marketing best practices, and that’s the kind of brand awareness you want to achieve.

 Customer Service or Community Building